How to Get a Library Card

 By signing the borrower's card application, the patron agrees to the Library's lending policies.
 Possession of a library card is implied permission to use that card.
 That is, if a family member presents another family member's card, we assume s/he has permission of the card owner.

-For registration of children younger than the 7th grade, we require a proof of identity and signature of a parent or legal guardian.
+For registration of children age 13 and younger, we require a proof of identity and signature of a parent or legal guardian.
 With this signature the parent or legal guardian agrees to the responsibility of all fines and replacement costs in the event the child is not able to meet these responsibilities.

 Family members living in the same residence may elect to share one card.